pamasol/pamasol.github.io/README.md

     * `hugo server -D` runs a local server with drafts enabled.
     * `hugo -D` builds static pages and puts into folder `docs`.
 Not needed in this repo since build and deployment realized with GitHub actions.
     * `git status` calls for the status of your local file, for example to check on untracked files
-    * `git add -- all` Adds everything up for the commit, such as untracked files etc.
+    * `git add --all` Adds everything up for the commit, such as untracked files etc.
     * `git commit -m "text" ` Commits everything, the text can be changed to a commentary of the changes
     * `git push` Pushes everything up to the server